 However, the function grid has a direct relationship with the salary grid; the salary level of a job depends on its function level

 WHAT IS THE FUNCTION GRID AND HOW DOES IT RELATE TO YOUR PAY?

 At MSF, every kind of field position - from Guard to Head of Mission - is scored using common criteria and positioned within an international job function grid (known as IRFFG - the International Reference Field Function Grid).
 This process enables MSF to transparently define the level of responsibility and required skills and experience of every job.

 The field function grid applies to all field staff positions, whether they are held by international staff or national staff.

 It is important to understand that the function grid is distinct from MSF's salary grid.
 However, the two systems do have a direct relationship; the salary level of a job depends on its function level, as illustrated in the table below.

-GLOBAL SALARY GRID SALARY LEVEL FUNCTION GRID (FUNCTION LEVEL (IRFFG) PROFESSIONAL GROUP
+GLOBAL SALARY GRID FUNCTION GRID (IRFFG) FUNCTION LEVEL PROFESSIONAL GROUP

+SALARY LEVEL FUNCTION LEV

 7 15

 6 14 COORDINATORS

 5 13

-4 12 1
+4 12

 3 11 ACTIVITY MANAGERS

 2 10 AND CLINICAL

-9 MEDICAL SPECIALISTS
+2 9 MEDICAL SPECIALISTS

-8 CDECIALICTE AND
+8

-1 7 SPECIALISTS AND SUPERVISORS
+7 SPECIALISTS AND SUPERVISORS

-6 JOPERVISORS
+1 6

 5 SKILLED POSITIONS

 Functions are organized into four job families

+¢

-Medical and Human res sources Logistics Operations
+Medical and Huparamedical man resources Logistics Operations and finance and Supply

-and finance

-and Supply

-paramedical
+Internationally mobile staff are usually only recruited into positions level 5 and above in the IRFFG.
+Full function Grid at https://irffg.msf.org/

+YOUR BENEFITS

-WHAT YOU NEED TO KNOW ©Tom Barnes
+WHAT YOU NEED TO KNOW

+©Tom Barnes
-MSF provides comprehensive benefits, which are an important part of your overall package

-The international policy defines solid minimum benefits for everyone.
-In addition, the elements provided by national social systems will vary depending on your contracting section

-There are special packages available for staff who commit for longer periods of time
+MSF provides comprehensive benefits, which are an important part of your overall package The international policy defines solid minimum benefits for everyone.
+In addition, the elements provided by national social systems will vary depending on your contracting section There are special packages available for staff who commit for longer periods of time